adisaf/multunus-website/source/blog/2015-12-11-build-super-fast-mvps-without-programmers-part-3.html.markdown

 On closer inspection, there were 2 key reasons for this:

-*: What’s the exact item that needs to be purchased?
+1. What’s the exact item that needs to be purchased?
 Where should it be bought from?
 How much does it cost?
 How many of the item were needed?
 More often than not, we’d find that at least a few of these questions were not answered.
 And if they were answered, they were unclear.

-*We had our quarterly budgets in place, along with a breakdown of the budget across various purchase categories.
+2. We had our quarterly budgets in place, along with a breakdown of the budget across various purchase categories.
 The problem?
 It wasn’t synced with our payables and purchases.
 That made it very difficult to answer the nagging question:

 The solution for the above problems?

-*Create a[guiding structure](https://personalmba.com/guiding-structure/)that would make it hard to omit important information.
+1. Create a [guiding structure](https://personalmba.com/guiding-structure/) that would make it hard to omit important information.
 And for those situations where additional clarifications were needed, allow for quick and effective communication between the the purchase requestor and the approver.

-*Ensure real time updates of the budget as new purchases were being approved.
+2. Ensure real time updates of the budget as new purchases were being approved.

 We’d christen the new system: BuyIt! - to reflect the alacrity that it bring into our erstwhile inefficient purchase system.